edgedock/dcmartin/README.md

 #### HA Configuration

-A **complete** configuration with support for both CPU and SDR patterns, as well as a local Internet test, will be installed, including:
+A **complete** configuration with support for both CPU and SDR patterns, as well as a local Internet test, will be installed.

 + [configuration.yaml][conf-yaml]
 + [groups.yaml][groups-yaml]
 + [automations.yaml][automations-yaml]
 + [ui-lovelace.yaml][ui-lovelace-yaml]

+Additional `addons` may be installed for this configuration:

++ [Configurator][configurator-addon] - Editor for changing configuration files (e.g. as indicated above)
++ [MQTT][mosquitto-core] - MQTT broker for `core-mosquitto` server identified in `configuration.yaml`; this broker may be changed, for example to another server on the LAN.

 The HomeAssistant addons for `sdr2msghub` and `cpu2msghub` provide sample YAML files for configuration; these templates may included into the default HA configuration YAML files.